Brooklyn Bridge: Upgrades

 The first major upgrade to the Brooklyn Bridge commenced in 1948, when a contract to entirely reconstruct the approach ramps was awarded to David B. Steinman.
 The renovation was expected to double the capacity of the bridge's roadways to nearly 6,000 cars per hour, at a projected cost of $7 million.
 The renovation included the demolition of both the elevated and the trolley tracks on the roadways, the removal of trusses separating the inner elevated tracks from the existing vehicle lanes and the widening of each roadway from two to three lanes, as well as the construction of a new steel-and-concrete floor.
 In addition, new ramps were added to Adams Street, Cadman Plaza, and the Brooklyn Queens Expressway (BQE) on the Brooklyn side, and to Park Row on the Manhattan side.
-The bridge was briefly closed to all traffic for the first time ever in January 1950, and the trolley tracks closed that March to allow the widening work to occur.
+The bridge was briefly closed to all traffic for the first time ever in January 1950, and the trolley tracks closed permanently that March.
 During the construction project, one roadway at a time was closed, allowing reduced traffic flows to cross the bridge in one direction only.

 The widened south roadway was completed in May 1951, followed by the north roadway in October 1953.
 The restoration was finished in May 1954 with the completion of the reconstructed elevated promenade.
 While the rebuilding of the span was ongoing, a fallout shelter was constructed beneath the Manhattan approach in anticipation of the Cold War.
 The abandoned space in one of the masonry arches was stocked with emergency survival supplies for a potential nuclear attack by the Soviet Union; these supplies remained in place half a century later.
 In addition, defensive barriers were added to the bridge as a safeguard against sabotage.